arp242/goatcounter/.github/CONTRIBUTING.markdown

 - Hits ("pageviews") are stored in the `hits` table with minimal processing; for the most part, this table isn't queried directly for reasons of performance.
-  When inserting new rows in the table the various `*_stats` tables are updated as well, which contain a more efficient aggregation of the data (`hit_stats`, browser_stats`, etc.)
+  When inserting new rows in the table the various `*_stats` and `*_count` tables are updated which contain a more efficient aggregation of the data (`hit_stats`, browser_stats`, etc.) This is done through the `cron` package.

-- Templates live in /tpl, and are standard Go templates.
+- Templates live in `/tpl`, and are standard Go templates.
 The Go template library is a bit idiosyncratic, but once you "get" it they're quite pleasant to work with (I can't find a good/gentle "getting started with Go templates" introduction, let me know if you know of one; but just ask if you're struggling with this).